Zechariah 14 – Holiness to the LORD

 i.
 Jesus told us to go to the ends of the earth with the gospel but in the millennium the earth will come to Jerusalem to worship and honor God.

 c.
-If the family of Egypt will not come up and enter in, they shall have no rain: Egypt is specifically mentioned because they were a nation not especially dependant on rain, yet they too would be punished if disobedient.
+If the family of Egypt will not come up and enter in, they shall have no rain: Egypt is specifically mentioned because they were a nation not especially dependent on rain, yet they too would be punished if they were disobedient.

 4. (20-21) The common is made holy.

 a.
-In that day “Holiness to the Lord” shall be engraved on the bells of the horses: This was the great inscription on the metal band around the high priest’s headpiece (Exodus 28:36).
-In the glory of the Messiah’s kingdom horses won’t be needed for war any longer – now even they can wear the emblems of Holiness to the Lord.
+In that day “HOLINESS TO THE LORD” shall be engraved on the bells of the horses: This was the great inscription on the metal band around the high priest’s headpiece (Exodus 28:36).
+In the glory of the Messiah’s kingdom horses won’t be needed for war any longer – now even they could wear the emblems of HOLINESS TO THE LORD.

 i.
 “The point is that the people and the city will be so holy that even these insignificant things will be fully dedicated to the Lord.”
 (Boice)

 ii.
-There is a right way and a wrong way to eliminate the line between the holy and the profane: you can make everything holy (set apart to the Lord), or you can make everything profane (set apart to sin and self).
-Zechariah ends his prophecy making it clear that God’s way is the make everything that was once common or profane holy instead.
+There is a right way and a wrong way to eliminate the line between the holy and the profane: you can make everything holy (set apart to the LORD), or you can make everything profane (set apart to sin and self).
+Zechariah ends his prophecy making it clear that God’s way is to make everything that was once common or profane holy instead.